 Color coordination with www.ala.org color scheme

-Any custom color, whether for text or background, must coordinate with the http://www.ala.org color scheme, which consists of white backgrounds, gray, grayed-blues, navy and red.
+Any custom color, whether for text or background, must coordinate with the http://www.ala.org color scheme.
 (If you are not experienced in color management, you should either consult with someone who is, or refrain from using custom colors.)

 Restriction on number of text colors

 Any page or group of related pages should never use more than two custom colors for paragraphed text.